-Please always ensure that a nominated adult is available for dropping off your child and collecting them after each session.
+Please always ensure that a nominated adult is available for dropping your child off and collecting them after each session.
 If we are in any doubt we will not allow your child to leave the premises until we have made contact with you.